 Federal Financial Reports – Guidance and instructions to submit your semi-annual or final financial reports.
 Semi-annual financial reports are due April 30 and October 30.

-Reimbursement of Funds (SF-270) – Instructions to submit a SF-270 form.
+Method of Payment and Advance or Reimbursement of Funds (SF-270) – Instructions to enroll inthe Automated System for Award Payment (ASA) and instructions to submit a SF-270 form.
 Grantees that are designated as high risk, those not connected to ASAP.gov, or without a U.S. bank account must use the form SF-270 to request reimbursements.

 No Cost Extensions – Information and instructions to submit a request for additional time to complete grant activities.
 Requests must be made at least 30 days to the award end date, and are not guaranteed.

-Budget Reprogramming – Information and instructions on how to submit a request to modify the approved grant budget.
+Re-Budgeting – Information and instructions on how to submit a request to modify the approved grant budget

 Foreign Travel and Fly America Act – Information and instructions on how to submit a request for foreign travel.
 All foreign travel must be pre-approved and travelers must use a U.S. Flag carrier.